corefan/xenko-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

-## Current state of shaders

 When you write a HLSL shader, you have to precisely define your vertex attributes and carefully pass them across the stage of your final shader.

-Here's an example of a shader that simply uses the color from the vertex.
+Here's an example of a simple HLSL shader that uses the color from the vertex.

-**Code:** Simple HLSL shader

 ```cs
 struct VS_IN